 Consistency Is Key

-Whatever you decide to concentrate on it won’t get more customers through the door overnight; it will take time.
+Whatever you decide to concentrate on it won’t get new customers through the door overnight.
 If you have done your homework (as above) results will come.
 It is necessary to be brave and keep pushing on with your plan.
-If any promotional campaign is not delivered on an ongoing consistent basis it will fail.
+If your small business marketing process is not delivered on an ongoing, consistent basis it will fail.

 No two businesses are the same.
-What sets them apart is different, their message is different, the way they get their message to the market is different.
-In the ongoing fight to find more customers, there is no single marketing tool that will deliver results for everyone.
+What sets them apart is different, messages vary, promotional techniques are different.
+In the ongoing fight to get new customers, there is no single marketing tool that will deliver results for everyone.

 There is no silver bullet.
-What is required is a detailed understanding of your business and market, a plan and consistent delivery of that plan.
+What is required is a detailed understanding of your business and market, a small business strategy and plan and consistent delivery of that plan.